Malaysia - Data Protection Overview

 - takes reasonable steps to ensure compliance with those measures.

-Additionally, the security principle requires data users to enter into contracts with data processors in respect to any data processing.
+Additionally, the security principle requires data users to enter into contracts with data processors with respect to any data processing.

 8. Data Subject Rights